Last updated July 28, 2015

-This page lists Montreal-related iPhone/iPod apps with a bit of description and information for each one.
+This page lists Montreal-related mobile apps with a bit of description and information for each one.
 Most are free, some are a buck or two.

-If you would like your pay app reviewed on this page, you can select "Gift this app" from the little drop-down arrow next to the price, and send it to firstname.lastname@example.org.
+If you would like your pay app reviewed on this page, you can select "Gift this app" from the little drop-down arrow next to the price on the iTunes store, and send it to firstname.lastname@example.org.
 Please explain in the "personal message" field what your connection is with the app and briefly describe what it does.
 But remember, this page only reviews apps with significant Montreal-specific content or usefulness.
 At the moment we're only able to review apps for iPhone and iPad.

 Transit and commute